microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "SWAP Gate"
 })

-The $\text{SWAP}$ gate acts on two qubits, and, as the name implies, swaps their quantum states.
+The $SWAP$ gate acts on two qubits, and, as the name implies, swaps their quantum states.

 <table>
     <tr>